+Files:

-custommetadatasample.lrdevplugin Files: Info.lua CustomMetadataDefinition.lua CustomMetadataTagset.lua AllMetadataTagset.lua DisplayMetadata.lua PluginInfoProvider.lua Creates custom metadata fields and tagsets for use within Lightroom.
-Also demonstrates: Customization of the Plug-in Manager dialog and plug-in load behavior.
-Localization of display strings using a string dictionary.
-Creation of a dialog that displays the values of these PluginInit.lua strings/en/TranslatedString.txt custom metadata fields for selected photos. metaexportfilter.lrdevplugin Files: Demonstrates a simple Export Filter Provider by defining a post-process action and a related section in Info.lua Metadata.lua MetadataExportFilterProvider the Export dialog.
+Info.lua Metadata.lua MetadataExportFilterProvider Creates custom metadata fields and tagsets for use within Lightroom Classic.
+Also demonstrates:

+- Customization of the Plug-in Manager dialog and plug-in load behavior. - Localization of display strings using a string dictionary. - Creation of a dialog that displays the values of these custom metadata fields for selected photos.

+Demonstrates a simple Export Filter Provider by defining a post-process action and a related section in the Export dialog.
 This action offers the user a choice of metadata values to filter on, and removes all photos that do not match that choice from the export operation.
 It makes use of shouldRenderPhoto(), and of the metadata fields defined in the previous sample.